 UPDATE: On May 2, 2018, the CPUC Administrative Law Judge Colette Kersten recommended a denial of the gas pipeline, stating it was not needed.
-The Commissioners will vote on the pipeline on June 21.
-ACT NOW – Email the CPUC today!
-Sample letter, address, and emails below.
+The Commissioners voted to reject the pipeline on June 21, 2018.
+Well done, SMT activists – that means you!

 KEY ACTION ITEM: Save Mission Trails opposes the Spring Canyon Firebreak and Rainbow to Santee Non-Miramar alternative pipeline routes.
 SMT supports CPUC ALJ Kersten’s draft decision to reject the project based on SDG&E’s failure to demonstrate sufficient need.
 The cost to ratepayers would be $639 million!

 The #1 action is to send an email or letter TODAY – well before June 21.

 You may use the sample letter at the bottom of this post (copy and paste) or (better) craft your own letter.
 Add your name and city to the letter.

 EMAIL your letter to the Commissioner President Michael Picker at email@example.com and to the CPUC at firstname.lastname@example.org